In this guide, I’ll break down all Tesla Model S model years, revealing the top Tesla Model S years to buy and the worst years to avoid.

 Electrical system problems were widespread, with numerous reports of defective infotainment systems and touchscreen displays, which are crucial for controlling most of the car’s functions.

-Recalls during these years were substantial, addressing vital issues such as power steering assist failures due to gear housing corrosion, the unexpected activation of automatic emergency brakes, and autopilot failures.
+Recalls during these years were substantial, addressing critical issues such as power steering assist failures due to gear housing corrosion, the unexpected activation of automatic emergency brakes, and autopilot failures.

 Suspension problems were also reported, particularly with control arms and fore links, leading to additional recalls and safety concerns.

-While these models set the foundation for future enhancements and remain a testament to Tesla’s ingenuity, the frequency of these issues makes them less dependable for prospective owners looking for a used Model S.
+While these models set the foundation for future enhancements and remain a testament to Tesla’s ingenuity, the frequency of these issues makes them less reliable for potential owners looking for a used Model S.

 Tesla Model S Resale Values